 The campus is also a venue for events like ‘Create Tomorrow’, the world’s largest student think tank, CuriousU, a festival-style summer school where bachelor’s students can attend high tech courses and experience, and the end-point of the ‘Batavierenrace’, the biggest student relay race in the world, covering a distance of 185 km from Radboud University Nĳmegen and ending at the University of Twente, where it culminates in the largest student party of Europe.
 The campus is within cycling distance of the bustling centre of Enschede.

 The University of Twente has ambitious targets for reducing her energy use.
 In the last few years, significant steps have been made in order to contribute to a more sustainable world.
-For example, in 2015, solar panels have been installed for heating up the swimming pool and its showers.
+The University is pleased to see the establishment of a new student association focusing on sustainability: Sustain.
+As part of the Day of Sustainability celebrations, Sustain was invited to plant a tree in honour of its founding.